What is ampullary cancer?

 the goals of treatment, and what the risks and side effects may be.

-destroy, or control cancer cells in one area.
-Surgery and radiation are local treatments.
+Local treatments.
+These remove, destroy, or control cancer cells in one certain area.
+Surgery and radiation

-Systemic treatment is used to destroy or control cancer cells that may have traveled
+Systemic treatments.
+These are used to destroy or control cancer cells that may have traveled all over

 The main treatment for ampullary cancer is surgery to remove the tumor.
 The Whipple

-Other nearby tissues are often removed too.
+Nearby tissues are often removed as well.
 These include the head of the pancreas,

-the lower half of the stomach, duodenum, gallbladder, and lymph nodes.
+the lower half of the stomach, the duodenum, gallbladder, and lymph nodes.